 Before taking judicial office, he held a number of elected positions such as president of the Western Australian Bar Association, chairman of the Law Reform Commission, president of the Law Society and Director of the Law Council of Australia.
 In 2012, he was appointed as a Companion in the General Division of the Order of Australia for his eminent service to the judiciary and the state’s legal system.

-He is a qualified and experienced mediator and at 39 Essex Chambers will be taking appointments as an international arbitrator and mediator.
+He is a qualified and experienced mediator and at 39 Essex Chambers is taking appointments as an international arbitrator and mediator.

 As junior counsel and Queen’s Counsel, Wayne provided advice and representation in all areas of commercial dispute resolution including:

-Between 2001 and 2003, Mr Martin was appointed as Senior Counsel assisting the Royal Commission into the Collapse of the HIH Group of Insurance Companies.
-In that capacity, Mr Martin was the senior lawyer responsible for the investigation and conduct of a wide-ranging inquiry into various commercial aspects of the failure of a group of insurance companies which had a significant impact upon a number of aspects of commercial activity in Australia.
-As a consequence of the findings of the Royal Commission, the Commonwealth government, as the major creditor, was able to pursue claims which resulted in the recovery of over $600,000,000.
+Between 2001 and 2003, Wayne was appointed as Senior Counsel assisting the Royal Commission into the Collapse of the HIH Group of Insurance Companies.
+In that capacity, Wayne was the senior lawyer responsible for the investigation and conduct of a wide-ranging inquiry into various commercial aspects of the failure of a group of insurance companies which had a significant impact upon a number of aspects of commercial activity in Australia.
+As a consequence of the findings of the Royal Commission, the Commonwealth government, as the major creditor, was able to pursue claims which resulted in the recovery of over $600,000,000 (AUD).

 Wayne also acted as solicitor advocate and junior counsel appearing with senior counsel in a wide range of commercial disputes involving significant amounts in issue including: